tymbalodeon/job-application/README.md

 ### Demo

-The output style can be viewed using example data by running `just compile --open`.
+The output style can be viewed using example data by running `just example --open`.

 ### Add your own data